thomas444ortiz/thomas444ortiz/README.md

 Welcome to my Github!
 My name is Thomas (but my friends call me Ortiz), I'm a full stack software engineer with experience across a variety of technologies and languages (JavaScript, TypeScript, Python, C).
 My recent focus has been on web development in the React / Node.JS ecosystem, building intuitive and efficient user applications.

 ### Highlights
-- 🔭 I’m currently working on KAT - a developer tool to help monitor the deprecation status of Kubernetes API's.
+- 🔭 I’m currently working on KAT - an open source developer tool to help monitor the deprecation status of Kubernetes API's.
 I am also actively developing a social media platform called Dunk Tank Social.
 Check out the pinned repo's for both, and please reach out if you want to contribute!

 - 🤝 I’m looking to collaborate on any open source project where there is a need in the community!
 I'm comfortable across the full stack and am always excited to learn a new technology.